interlay/interbtc-spec/btcrelay-spec/docs/source/spec/functions.rst

 * ``txIndex``: integer index of transaction in the block's tx Merkle tree.
 * ``merkleProof``: Merkle tree path (concatenated LE sha256 hashes, dynamic sized).
 * ``confirmations``: integer number of confirmation required.
+* ``insecure``: boolean parameter indicating whether to check against the recommended ``STABLE_TRANSACTION_CONFIRMATIONS``

 .. note:: The Merkle proof for a Bitcoin transaction can be retrieved using the ``bitcoin-rpc`` `gettxoutproof <https://bitcoin-rpc.github.io/en/doc/0.17.99/rpc/blockchain/gettxoutproof/>`_ method and dropping the first 170 characters.
+The Merkle proof thereby consists of a list of SHA256 hashes, as well as an indicator in which order the hash concatenation is to be applied (left or right).

 *Returns*